aolenevme/go-ping-pong/DOD.md

 7. Security
 8. Without extra infra
 9. Immutable
-10. Compiled for Windows and Macos
+10. In two days
-11. In two days
+11. Go only.
+Compile it into wasm